muratk5n/thirdwave/en/README.md

 ---

-This thing wont be won by Twitter put-downs, UKR President selfies, or "looking brave".
-You could do all these things and still get your ass kicked.

----

 You dont have to like the other side's stance, but it they are consistent, stance fits into a power structure, you can work with that.
 After 9/11 US gov types were like 'these jihadi mfkers are f-ing